 What we do

-For over 40 years, the ABRS has been the national focal point for taxonomy and systematics, and a recognised world leader in helping to make taxonomic information widely available.
+For 50 years, the ABRS has been the national focal point for taxonomy and systematics, and a recognised world leader in helping to make taxonomic information widely available.
 The ABRS is responsible for facilitating taxonomic research and for producing and disseminating authoritative taxonomic information.
 Through these activities, the ABRS supports the science and decision-making essential for biodiversity conservation.

 The ABRS achieves this through: